Jack R Smith

 Message from State Director Jack R. Smith

-Under President Trump’s leadership, Secretary Perdue is committed to creating prosperity and improving the quality of life in rural America by leading USDA to be the most efficiently managed, most customer focused department in the Federal Government.
-I will be his eyes and ears in rural Arizona — communicating the unique challenges and needs of our rural communities to Washington, D.C.
-The programs in the Rural Development portfolio can help address those challenges and needs.
+Under President Trump’s leadership, Secretary Perdue and I are committed to creating prosperity and improving the quality of life in rural America.
+I will be their eyes and ears, here, in rural Arizona — communicating Arizona’s unique challenges and needs of our rural communities to Washington.
+The programs in the Rural Development portfolio can help address many challenges and needs.

 Biography for State Director Jack R. Smith